juanbkm/donor2019/content/strategy-2030/rural-development-and-food-security.md

 ---
-title: "Rural Development and Food Security"
+title: "Promoting Rural Development and Food Security"
 date: 2020-04-15T14:43:20+08:00
-weight: 7
+weight: 5
-subtitle: Strategy 2030 and Rural Development and Food Security
-lead: "Market connectivity and agricultural value chain linkages, agricultural productivity and food security, food safety"
+lead: "ADB recognizes the need to make broad multisector investments in rural development and agriculture value chains development and provide unwavering support for Asia’s farmers to end hunger and achieve food security in the region."
 main_image: images/strategy-2030/rural-development.jpg
 main_image_thumb: images/strategy-2030/rural-development-th.jpg
 icon: images/strategy-2030/icn-rural.svg
+op_intro: "ADB’s Strategy 2030 considers promoting rural development and food security as an operational priority.
+Specifically, ADB will"
+op:
+  - item: improve market connectivity and agricultural value chain linkages to enhance connectivity and mobility between rural and urban areas
+  - item: increase agricultural productivity and food security using high-level technologies
+  - item: enhance food safety through improved policies, standards, and institutions
 draft: false
 ---

 On the backs of farmers lay the food needs of entire populations.
 In Asia and the Pacific, this means growing food for about 4 billion people—expected to reach 4.9 billion by 2030—using poor irrigation infrastructure and depleting land and water resources that are further threatened by the impacts of climate change.

 Many of Asia’s farmers contend with their own poverty.
 Over 90% till less than two hectares of land and earn little from their harvest, due to limited access to modern agricultural technologies, financing, and markets.
 Together, however, these smallholders contribute 80% of Asia’s food requirements.

+{{< dr-yt video="dB72AriglgY" align="" title="Water Efficiency Improvement in Drought-Affected Provinces Project" cover="cover-yt-climate-resilience-through-modern-irrigation-systems.jpg" >}}

 Asia’s agricultural markets are riddled with problems, from trading cartels and local monopolies, to dilapidated storage facilities and lack of cold chain and packing systems.
 Such inefficiencies result in a large amount of food waste, high prices of agricultural products, and compromised food safety.

 Low regard for rural development across Asia aggravates these problems.
 Weak rural-urban connectivity because of bad road networks hampers the transport of commodities.
 Underdeveloped irrigation infrastructure and unreliable power supply disrupt farming processes.
 Lack of access to education and healthcare provides additional distress to farmer families.
 The rural youth, already disinterested in back-breaking farm work, opt to migrate to cities to look for more lucrative opportunities.

 Food security remains a problem for most countries in Asia, despite the region’s progress in reducing hunger and malnutrition.
 In 2017, about 518 million people remained food insecure.
 Shifting dietary preference—from cereals to meat, oils, fruits, and vegetables—offers a new challenge to achieving food security, as do the negative impacts of climate change on production, resulting in increased food prices.
 According to a new ADB report, however, it is possible to reduce the number of food insecure people to below 5% of the total population by 2030 by doubling annual investments in agriculture.

 In 2019, 17 cofinanced projects were primarily tagged against the agricultural, natural resources, and food security sector, with cofinancing amounting to $23.65 million.
 However, Strategy 2030’s work towards promoting rural development and food security does not only count these projects.
 The approach is multisectoral such that projects in health, education, water, or climate change can also be counted as supportive of this operational priority, provided they support aspects of this operational priority.
 In 2019, ADB and its financing partners began work on several innovative projects to address the broad gaps in rural development and food security, especially on the application of modern technologies in agriculture and improving agricultural markets and connectivity.

->juan, please insert the S2030 OP components before the first header.
-Test is as follows:

-ADB’s Strategy 2030 considers promoting rural development and food security as an operational priority.
-Specifically, ADB will

-* improve market connectivity and agricultural value chain linkages to enhance connectivity and mobility between rural and urban areas
-* increase agricultural productivity and food security using high-level technologies
-* enhance food safety through improved policies, standards, and institutions

 ### Improving Market Connectivity and Agricultural Value Chain Linkages to Enhance Connectivity and Mobility Between Rural and Urban Areas